mohammadakz/Nested_PPE_detection_FasterRCNN/README.md

 # Nested_PPE_detection
+"This project is under development"
-This project is the implementation of conference paper entitled "Nested Network for Detecting PPE on Large Construction Sites Based on Frame Segmentation".\
+<br /> This project is the implementation of conference paper entitled "Nested Network for Detecting PPE on Large Construction Sites Based on Frame Segmentation".\
 The main goals of the project are:

 <br />(1) Detect workers in near, mid and far-field views.